A Comprehensive Buyer’s Agent Checklist: 3 Amazing Free Samples To Keep You Organized

 1. Pending buyer checklist

 This buyer checklist example is tailored to suit real estate teams.
-It includes two tasks relating to approving a mortgage loan, should this be something you provide as a service.
+It includes two tasks relating to approving a mortgage loan, which could be something you provide as a service.

 2. Pending documents checklist